When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Additional Analysis of STAGE

 \subsection{Pattern-Pool Dynamics}

+For completeness, after the gradient update produces an intermediate selected pattern $\widetilde r_i$, STAGE applies the following no-gradient decay-and-injection update:

+where $\eta$ is the update rate, $w_i^y$ is the attention weight of pattern $r_i$ for class $y$, and $\Delta^y$ is the observed class-level evolution displacement.
+Patterns outside the selected set are unchanged by this online update.
+The shared retention coefficient distinguishes Eq.~\eqref{eq:pattern_update} from a standard attention-weighted EMA.

-To better understand how STAGE exploits its evolution patterns over time, we analyze the usage statistics of the pattern pool during training.
-Concretely, for each pattern in the pool, we record its selection frequency (i.e., how often it appears in the \textbf{top-$k$} set) and compute the empirical distribution of frequencies across all patterns at different training stages.
-As illustrated in Fig.~\ref{fig:top5p} and Fig.~\ref{fig:total_pattern}, the pattern pool exhibits a characteristic three-phase evolution behaviour that we summarize as \emph{uniform} $\to$ \emph{differentiation} $\to$ \emph{re-balancing}.
+To examine how STAGE uses its evolution patterns over time, we record how often each pattern enters the \textbf{top-$k$} set and track the resulting frequency distribution during training.
+Fig.~\ref{fig:top5p} and Fig.~\ref{fig:total_pattern} reveal an empirical progression that we summarize as \emph{uniform} $\to$ \emph{differentiation} $\to$ \emph{re-balancing}.

-In the early \emph{cold-start phase}, pattern parameters are close to random initialization.
-As a result, different patterns have similar \textbf{cosine similarity scores} to the class anchors, leading to similar probabilities of being selected into the top-$k$ set.
-The variance of usage frequencies remains low, and the pool behaves like an unstructured memory: no pattern has yet specialized to any particular morphology change.
+During \emph{cold start}, pattern parameters remain close to their random initialization.
+Different patterns consequently have similar cosine similarities to the class anchors and comparable probabilities of entering the top-$k$ set.
+Usage variance is low because no pattern has yet specialized to a particular morphological change.

-In the \emph{differentiation phase}, a subset of patterns receives more gradient updates (via the EMA-style update in Eq.~(8) of the main paper) due to stochastic selection and early task exposure.
-These patterns are updated to better approximate true evolution vectors and therefore become \textbf{more likely to be selected again} by the top-$k$ mechanism.
-This creates a ``rich-get-richer'' effect.
-Empirically, we observe a sharp increase in the variance of usage frequencies and the emergence of a small number of high-frequency patterns that dominate predictions for many samples.
-This phase corresponds to the pool discovering reusable evolution directions shared across classes and domains.

-In the final \emph{re-balancing phase}, two mechanisms jointly prevent the pool from collapsing onto a few patterns: (i) new classes and domains continuously introduce fresh gradients for previously unseen morphology changes, encouraging underused patterns to specialize; and (ii) the moving-average update of class anchors gradually shifts the reference points for evolution, making over-specialized patterns less universally optimal.
-Together, these factors allow underutilized patterns to be selected more often, while dispersing the dominance of saturated patterns and reducing the usage variance again.
+During \emph{differentiation}, stochastic retrieval and early task exposure cause a subset of patterns to be selected more often.
+Selected patterns receive gradients through the attention context and the non-gradient decay-and-injection update in Eq.~\eqref{eq:pattern_update}.
+Their closer alignment with frequently observed evolution vectors increases the chance of subsequent selection, producing a ``rich-get-richer'' effect.
+The resulting rise in usage variance indicates that a small subset of patterns is specializing to reusable evolution directions.